 The outcomes will be strengthened networks, intellectual exchange and the development of new interdisciplinary project ideas.
 Workshops will receive the support of the Initiative and Coordinator in identifying funding opportunities for the resulting projects.

-Please note that to propose a workshop, you must be a member of the Cambridge Centre for Data-Drive Discovery (C2D3).
+Please note that to propose a workshop, you must be a member of the Cambridge Centre for Data-Driven Discovery (C2D3).
+Members can log in to apply online.

 - Seed funding for workshop (up to £500), to cover catering, room hire and costs of workshop administration.
 As the workshops are primarily intended to support interdisciplinary collaboration across Cambridge, travel expenses for speakers will not normally be covered.